aosabook/500lines/flow-shop/flow-shop.markdown

 There are two settings that should be explained further.
 The `TIME_INCREMENT` setting will be used as part of the dynamic strategy selection, and the `MAX_LNS_NEIGHBOURHOODS` setting will be used as part of the neighbourhood selection strategy.
 Both are described in more detail below.

 These settings could be exposed to the user as command line parameters, but at this stage we instead provide the input data as parameters to the program.
-The input problem --- a problem from the Taillard benchmark set --- is assumed to be in a standard format for flow shop scheduling.
+The input problem&mdash;a problem from the Taillard benchmark set&mdash;is assumed to be in a standard format for flow shop scheduling.
 The following code is used as the `__main__` method for the solver file, and calls the appropriate functions based on the number of parameters input to the program:

 ```python
 if __name__ == '__main__':